jakubrohleder/angular-jsonapi/README.md

 `object.link(key, target)`

 Object relationship with `key` gets linked to the target.
-New relationship state is synchronized immidiately with `link` synchronization.
+New relationship state is synchronized immediately with `link` synchronization.

 #### Unlinking object relationship through form